Arnav-Kushesh/notion-site-generator/README.md

 </div>

-# Swan - Notion as a Website 🦢

 Swan is a powerful **Notion-to-Website** engine that turns your Notion workspace into a high-performance, static website.
 Built with **Next.js**, **PandaCSS**, and the **Notion API**, it offers the simplicity of a CMS with the speed of a static site.

 ## ✨ Features